TITLE 89: SOCIAL SERVICES

 A) all the cords and interfaces needed for installation;

-C) a battery back-up that charges automatically when unit is powered and maintains a charge for at least 12 hours when the electric power to the AMD unit is interrupted;
+iii) maintains a charge for at least 12 hours when the electric power to the base unit is interrupted;

-E) components certified as appropriate by the Federal Communications Commission (FCC) under 47 CFR 15 and 68; and
+D) components certified as appropriate by the Federal Communications Commission (FCC) under 47 CFR 15 and 68;

-F) appropriate Underwriters Laboratories (UL) safety standards (UL 60950 and 60950-1) certification for battery powered technology equipment.
+E) appropriate Underwriters Laboratories (UL) safety standards (UL 60950 and 60950-1) certification for battery powered technology equipment;

 2) The AMD unit must have the following operating features:

-A) ability to be loaded, programmed and changed to add and remove prescriptions, including:
+A) ability to be loaded, programmed and changed to add and remove medications, including:

-ii) the unit must allow medication to be dispensed at least 4 times a day; and
+ii) medication dispensed at least 4 times a day; and

-iii) to alert the participant at the times programmed for dispensing medication;
+iii) alerting the participant at the times programmed for dispensing medication;

-B) ability to be filled with medications by the responsible party, including:
+B) ability to be filled with medications, including:

-i) holding at least 7 days' supply of prescription medications;
+i) holding at least 7 days' supply of medications;

 ii) holding multiple medications in individual compartments;